Promo codes

 The elongated Crystal Blue attacker.

 Same J6CR reach story, now with the surface upgrade that makes the Crystal Blue line more compelling.
-After thorough on-court evaluation, the Honolulu J6CR Crystal Blue Endurance Surface landed in the elite of the paddles we tested in 2026.
+After thorough on-court evaluation, the Honolulu J6CR Crystal Blue Endurance Surface is a strong fit for attackers who want elongated reach, power, and the crystal blue surface — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.